Santa Fe County Mobile Health Van

 What kinds of services do you provide?
 Blood pressure screening, oxygen assessment, blood glucose screening, total cholesterol screening, flu vaccines, BMI testing, and we have health information in English and Spanish.
 We also have printed information on community health centers, dental providers, eye care providers, behavioral health providers, and the Santa Fe County Discount Drug Card.

 Is there a doctor on the van?
-No, we have a registered nurse, an outreach person, and a driver.
+No, we have a registered nurse and a driver.
 We provide screenings and immunizations only, and do not diagnose and treat illnesses.
 The nurse can assess your problem and help you find a doctor or provider if needed.

 Is there a charge for these services?
 No, all services are free of charge.